Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/01_views/01_view-events.md

 ## PostLoad event
 This event is fired right after the view is presented.
+It's the perfect spot to initialize some UI components.

 ````js